 Quick answer: No.

-Let’s say you have a Genie DVR and an HR24 DVR.
+Let’s say you have an HR54 Genie DVR and a few H24 receivers.
+You’ve decided that the full Genie 2 experience isn’t for you, and that’s ok.
+At Solid Signal we cater to people who want custom installations.
 You want to add a few more receivers to that lineup, but when you do, you get an error on the screen:

 Problem Communicating with Dish (776)

 You look at Solid Signal’s handy dandy error code checker and you see that you have too many tuners on the line.
 Remember that article about tuner math?
-A Genie DVR counts as 5 tuners, a regular DVR counts as 2, and a regular receiver counts as 1.
-Imagine if what you have at home is a Genie, 2 HR24s, and one H24.
-So you count up all your tuners and surprise surprise, you have 10 tuners.
+An HR54 Genie DVR counts as 7 tuners (even though only 5 are used), a regular DVR counts as 2, and a regular receiver counts as 1.
+Imagine if what you have at home is a Genie, and 2 H24s.
+So you count up all your tuners and surprise surprise, you have 9 tuners.

-The problem: The most common DIRECTV system only supports 8 tuners.
+The problem: The most common DIRECTV system installed until a few years ago only supports 8 tuners.
 So what do you do?

 Take a look at the dish.
 If there is only one wire coming from it, that makes it a SWM-enabled dish.
 The problem is, you can’t just add another SWM Multiswitch on top of that dish.
 There’s a lot of technical reasoning why, but take it from us… you just can’t.
 It doesn’t work.
 It’s like putting a square peg in a round hole, you can’t do it.

 What’s the right way to do it?
-Here’s the old-school way: replace the LNB (the front part of the dish) with a “legacy LNB” that has four wires coming out.
-Then run all four wires into a SWM-16 Multiswitch.
+Here’s the old-school way: replace the LNB (the front part of the dish) with a “legacy LNB” that has six wires coming out.
+Then run all four wires into a SWM-30 Multiswitch.
 We have a whole document on how to do it here.

 Changing out an LNB is as simple as disconnecting the old one and connecting a new one.
 All it takes is a screwdriver, a 7/16″ wrench, and a steady hand.
 We give you full instructions in this guide.